wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.5.0 =
+* Fix: Do not exclude db.php if it is not located in the wp-content folder

 = 2.4.9 =
 * New: Add new db table selection manager
 * Fix: Better warning notices before updating a staging site